CodeBrauer/CodeBrauer.github.io/awesome.md

 > 1. Also the fine weather can turn to rain pretty quickly: We cannot trust the clouds 100%.
 > 2. "@" This operator is affectionately known by veteran phpers as the stfu operator.
 > 3. There is no cloud, just other people's computers
+> 4. It may be rare, but databases fail.
+Hard disks can stop.
+Servers can explode.
+Web hosts can go bankrupt.
+Losing your MySQL data is catastrophic, so ensure you have automated backups or replication in place.

 # Offline stuff for developers